Cambridge Community Field Teacher

 The following items are representative of the position, including but not limited to:

-- Have familiarity with and understanding of the Massachusetts curriculum standards and how to implement outdoor education programming in support of classroom curricula and at the appropriate level for the age and development of program participants.
+- Have familiarity with and understanding of the Massachusetts curriculum standards and how to implement outdoor education programming in support of curricula and at the appropriate level for the age and development of program participants.

 - Monitor program participants in all types of outdoor environments and ensure the safety and comfort of all participants.